tsirbunen/cookbook/README.md

 Neither the unit/component nor the E2E tests cover all the code on their own.
 Instead they have been designed to **complement** each other.
 For example, there are unit tests for some small functions and individual form components (like the search text area input), and there are E2E tests for within app navigation.

 _Note 1:_ If the cypress tests fail, it might be that the waiting time is not long enough for the dynamic page components to catch up.
 In that case, increase the waiting time.
 _Note 2:_ The cypress E2E tests are truly E2E only when run locally.
-For some reason (related to the ApolloNextAppProvider) the Apollo Client could not be made to work in GitHub Actions testing environment and therefore in GitHub test flow the hook using Apollo Client to fetch data from api is replaced with a mock.
+For some reason (related to the ApolloNextAppProvider) the Apollo Client could not be made to work in GitHub Actions testing environment and therefore in GitHub test flow the hook using Apollo Client to fetch data from api is replaced with a mock. -->

+##### CLIENT TESTS

+Client tests

+##### CYPRESS TESTS

+Cypress tests

 ### Libraries used